Are you planning a Disney vacation? Here is everything you need to know about visiting the Disney Vacation Club California resort.

 We will do 100% of the negotiating for you, so you never have to speak with a buyer.

-Depending on your listing, you shouldn’t have to pay for anything.
-Usually, the buyer is the one to pay for closing costs and commission.
+Depending on your listing, you are typically responsible for the commissions to Fidelity Real Estate.
+Usually, the buyer is the one to pay for closing costs and resort transfer fees.

 On average, it takes 60 to 90 days to close on your timeshare once an offer is made.